PyroMikeGit/SuperKaizoIronMON/README.md

    - You can only fight Trainers on Island Three
    - Treat Sevii like a Dungeon: Once you start fighting Trainers, you cannot heal at a Pokémon Center until you leave

-> \* Sevii Note: After defeating Blaine, visit Cinnabar Island's Pokémon Center to speak to Bill to visit Sevii Islands.
+> \* Sevii Note: To access Sevii Islands, visit Cinnabar Island's Pokémon Center any time after defeating Blaine, then speak to Bill.
 The Move Relearner requires 2 Tiny Mushrooms or 1 Big Mushroom per move.

 ### Emerald